gungorenu/dnd_combattable/README.md

-# DnD 3.5 Combat Table Simulator
+# Dungeons & Dragons 3.5 Combat Table Simulator
-a combat table simulator for DnD (supposed to be for 3.5)
+a combat table simulator for DnD (supposed to be for 3.5 but not necessary at all)

 ![image](image.png)
 Simple die roller